Blatke/Transform-Constraints/README.md

 Video: https://github.com/Blatke/Transform-Constraints/assets/125734582/5c2aacda-5550-42c6-9609-5990ce150108

 This function might be useful when a forearm rotating and the bones driving the muscles needs to rotate reversely or make a move to let muscles on the arm uplift.

-> [!NOTE]
-> This project was updated.
-For the new features, please check the Release (https://github.com/Blatke/Transform-Constraints/releases).
-> This ReadMe file will be renewed after this project has been stablized.